trivinoc/compose_slurm_cluster/README.md

 This last repo holds the conf of all of the slurm daemons.

+Make sure that the docker service is running on your machine.

 DO NOT FORGET TO LAUNCH THE BUILD IMAGE SCRIPT!!
 IT WILL BUILD ALL IMAGES FROM THE DOCKERFILE NEEDED BY THE DOCKER COMPOSE!

 ## Good job!